beyond symptoms, toward solutions

 Not always.

-Tongue tie is one factor that can affect oral function, but feeding difficulties can also occur due to coordination, strength, or learned compensation patterns.
+Tongue tie is one factor that can impact oral function, but feeding or breathing difficulties can also relate to coordination, strength, airway patterns, compensation, or how the mouth is functioning overall.

 My baby has already had a tongue tie release — why are we still having issues?

-In some cases, feeding patterns and compensation can continue even after a release.
+In some cases, feeding patterns, compensation, or oral function difficulties can continue even after a release.

-Looking at how feeding is functioning, including coordination and movement, can help identify what still needs support.
+Looking at how feeding, breathing, coordination, and oral function are working together can help identify what may still need support.

 Do I need a diagnosis before booking?

-No. You don’t need a diagnosis to explore whether oral function may be contributing to feeding difficulties.
+No. You don’t need a diagnosis to explore whether feeding, oral function, breathing patterns, or airway-related concerns may be contributing to the difficulties you’re noticing.